jia-von/thonny-python/README.md

   - Completed conditional statement and variable assignment.
 Used conditional operators.

 ### Python Project Challenge 1: Turtle Snowflakes
-Learn how to play with graphics and create snowflake using pythong library, turtle.
+Learn how to play with graphics and create snowflake using python library, turtle.
+- Completed drawing of a parallelogram
+- Completed using loops to draw multiple parallelogram into a snowflake